abraunegg/onedrive/docs/application-config-options.md

 > [!WARNING]
 > Increasing the thread count beyond the default will also result in higher **system resource utilisation**, particularly in terms of CPU load and local TCP port consumption.
 On lower-spec systems or in constrained environments, this may lead to **network saturation**, **unpredictable behaviour**, or **application crashes** due to resource exhaustion.

+> [!TIP]
+> If the configured `threads` value (default or manual) exceeds the number of available CPU cores, the application will automatically adjust it downward and issue a warning similar to:
+>
+> `WARNING: Configured 'threads = 8' exceeds available CPU cores (CPU_COUNT).
+Capping 'threads' to CPU_COUNT.`
+>
+> This ensures stable operation even if the configuration is overly aggressive.

 ### transfer_order
 _**Description:**_ This configuration option controls the transfer order of files between your local system and Microsoft OneDrive.